|Top Previous Next|

-Here you see the top 8 word-types in a word list based on 480 texts.
-There are 172,107 occurrences of these words (tokens) altogether.
-The Freq. column shows how often each word cropped up (OF appeared 80,383 times in the 480 texts), and the % column tells us that the frequency represents 2.84% of the running words in those texts.
-The Texts column shows that OF comes in 480 texts, that is 100% of the texts used for the word list.
-It has a dispersion value of .99 showing that it is a word spread very evenly through the whole corpus of 480 texts.
+Here you see the top 6 words in a word list based on 7 interviews.
+There are 2,479 words altogether but in the screenshot we can only see the first few.
+The Freq. column shows how often each word cropped up (THE appeared 1,270 times in the 7 texts), and the % column tells us that 1,270 represents 5.52% of the running words in the 7 texts.
+The Texts column shows that THE comes in 7 texts, that is 100% of the texts used for the word list.

 Now let's examine the statistics.

-In all 480 texts, there are 72,028 word types (as pointed out above).
-The total running words is 2,833,815.
-Each word is about 4.57 characters in length.
-There are 107,073 sentences altogether, on average 26.47 words in length.
-In the text of a00.txt, there are only 1,571 different word types and that interview is under 7,000 words in length.
+In all 7 texts, there are 2,749 word types (as pointed out above).
+The total running words is 22,992.
+Each word is about 4.49 characters in length.
+There are 928 sentences altogether, on average 24.78 words in length.
+In the text of the interview with Alex Salmond, there are only 674 differenmt word types and that interview is only just over 3,000 words in length.
 This is explained in more detail in the Statistics page.

 Finally, here is a screenshot of the same word list sorted "reverse alphabetically".
 In the part which we can see, all the words end in -IC.